zolfran/AgVend-Developer-Test/README.md

    - If you do not see `Codespaces` as an option, click `New codespace` and select the appropriate branch (usually `main`).

 3. **Work on the Tasks:**
+   - The Codespace and app should fully work out of the box.
    - The Codespace will automatically set up the environment based on the configuration files provided in the repository.
+   - You do not need to create any new directory structures.
+At a minimum you will only need to work in the /hello_world/core/views.py file and the /hello_world/templates/index.html file to complete the first few tasks.
    - You do not need to install any dependendencies or run any commands to get the environment and app running.
    - Complete the tasks outlined in the README.md.
+   - Follow along with #TO-DOs to see where you need to write any code.
+   - NOTE - Feel free to use any tools to complete this project.
+If you need to, use Chat-GPT - just be ready to tell us how you used it, why, and what you learned.

 4. **Commit Your Changes:**
    - As you complete each task, commit your changes to your repository.